dillonfletcher/dillonfletcher/README.md

 ###

-<p align="left">My name is Dillon Fletcher.
-I'm a lifelong learner with a passion for solving complex problems.</p>
+<p align="left">My name is Dillon Fletcher and I'm a lifelong learner with a passion for solving complex problems.</p>

 ###